Welcome to another Exposure Ninja Digital Marketing Roundup.

 How to Improve Local Link Building by Using Python and Google Places API

-Building local links can be a time-consuming and difficult process.
+Building local links (for Local SEO)can be a time-consuming and difficult process.
 It is, however, incredibly important and unavoidable.
 So when a genius SEO pops up with a usable script for improving this process, you can bet we’ll stop and pay attention.

 Writing for the Go Fish Digital blog, Jake Ratliff has documented his process of using the coding language Python and the Google Places API to find a list of local business websites — within a geographical range of your business — that could be possible candidates for outreach.